"I'm tired of these people bullying hunters. You want respect, show respect."

 It seems that more and more hunters are facing vile threats and hateful comments these days.
 Internet bullying by anti-hunters is going off the rails, specifically targeting the female hunters in our community.

 No hunter is immune, it would seem.
-Just last week, we brought you the story of Hannah Finley, a young hunter who was on the receiving end of hundreds of hateful messages and threats.
+We've covered the story of Hannah Finley, a young hunter who was on the receiving end of hundreds of hateful messages and threats.
 She had simply posted images of a black bear she had legally harvested to her Instagram page (read the full story here).

 Enter an animal-rights activist from Phoenix, Arizona.
 Here's the post @ayveegan made:

 Take a minute to digest what Andrea Valerie wrote.
 She said Hannah, as well as all other hunters and meat eaters, are "psychopaths," "murderers," and "Neanderthals."
 She then proceeded to flood Hannah's comment section with ridiculous and vile comments and reported her page and content to Instagram.

 Hannah's followers definitely stepped up with their rebuttals, but as you can see in the highlighted comment above, Cameron Hanes stepped in and dropped the hammer.